mcneel/developer.rhino3d.com/_guide_topics/rhinocommon/render-engine-integration-introduction.md

 ## Overview

-If you're a render engine developer and you're thinking of writing an integration plug-in for the upcoming Rhino 6 (still lovingly called Rhino WIP) then you definitely should keep reading on.
+If you're a render engine developer and you're thinking of writing an integration plug-in for Rhino, then you definitely should keep reading on.

-For this series I'll be looking into how one would go about integrating a render engine using the RhinoCommon SDK.
+For this series I'll be looking into how one would go about integrating a render engine using RhinoCommon.

 The subject will be broken up into several guides: